 There are some non-vegan brands of the sauces above, so always read the ingredients.
 But most of these products are vegan.

-The one big no-no for vegans is Worcestershire sauce, which usually contains anchovies—but there are a couple vegan brands and you can also make your own from scratch.
-Also, some soy sauces, particularly those from Japan, contain fish extract.
+The one big no-no for vegans is Worcestershire sauce, which usually contains anchovies.
+But there are a couple vegan brands and you can also make your own from scratch.
+Also, some soy sauces—several Japanese brands in particular—contain fish extract.

 The most popular seasoning combination throughout Asia is minced garlic and ginger.
 It’s an especially wonderful addition to stir-fries, and will take many of your favorite dishes to the next level.